Other health problems

 While our pet is recovering, we should encourage them to eat and drink.
 This is because infections can cause a dog to lose appetite as well as become dehydrated.
 Wet food (as opposed to dry food), cooked meats and rice with broth might help your dog to recover better.
 We need to also ensure they are kept in a warm enough environment, away from draughts and kept dry.
 We will need to reduce their walking as they will likely not have the energy and the exposure can stunt their recuperation.
 Observing the correct medication plan and keeping an eye out for worsening symptoms will also mean they will better recover.

 Depending on their location, these infections could be as a result of rhinitis or sinusitis.
 The nasal cavity extends into the frontal and maxillary sinuses, meaning the infection can spread.
-Nasal inflammations are known as rhinitis and sinus inflammations are sinusitis.
+Nasal inflammations are known as canine rhinitis and sinus inflammations are sinusitis.
 In younger dogs, both types of infections occur when there has been damage caused to the nasal cavity mucosa from a previous infection, foreign bodies or trauma.

 Canine distemper can also lead to secondary bacterial rhinitis.
 In older dogs, it is common for rhinitis and sinusitis to be caused by tumors or infections in the mouth.
 Both disorders require veterinary assistance and are diagnosed with x-rays, cultures, endoscopies or biopsies.
 If the infections become chronic, surgery may be a necessary recourse.

-My Dog Has a Runny Nose with Green Mucus - Infections
+My Dog Has a Runny Nose With Green Mucus - Infections

 Unilateral secretion